Position

 • Support senior management in daily operations and decision-making processes.

-• Conduct research and analysis to support strategic planning and business development.
+• Conduct market research and analysis to identify trends and opportunities.

 Qualifications